About

 • We plan for effective use of educational visits and visitors, to enrich and enhance the children’s learning experience.
 Children have opportunities to immerse themselves in Art.

-• Prep-For-Learning tasks are set for pupils to obtain key knowledge ahead of lessons, so that more practical, skills-based lessons can be planned.
+• Prep-For-Learning tasks are set for pupils to obtain key knowledge ahead of lessons, so that more practical, skills-based activities can be planned.

 • Teachers are provided with regular opportunities to develop their own subject knowledge through sharing good practice, CPD, peer observation and visiting experts.